Ofsted Inspection Grades Explained: What Outstanding, Good, Requires Improvement, and Inadequate Mean for Your Children's Home

 • The Social Care Common Inspection Framework (SCCIF) sets the three judgement areas used for all children's homes in England

-The four Ofsted grades for children's homes
+What are the four Ofsted grades for children's homes?

 Ofsted grades children's homes under the Social Care Common Inspection Framework (SCCIF) using four possible judgements — Outstanding, Good, Requires Improvement to Be Good, and Inadequate — published on the public Ofsted register after every inspection.

-How Ofsted arrives at the overall grade
+How does Ofsted arrive at the overall grade?

 The SCCIF requires inspectors to make separate judgements across three areas — overall experiences and progress, how well children are helped and protected, and the impact and effectiveness of leaders and managers — and the overall grade is usually capped by the lowest individual judgement, with safeguarding carrying particular influence.

-What drives an Outstanding grade
+What drives an Outstanding grade?

 Ofsted Outstanding grades for children's homes require demonstrable and exceptional child progress, proactive rather than reactive safeguarding practice, and reflective, ambitious leadership — typically built over multiple inspection cycles and supported by low staff turnover and dense institutional knowledge.